 Use your Landing Page Headline(s) to capture your visitors attention.
 It should be relevant to your product or service and clear enough to quickly assure the visitor that they're in the right place.
 You can then select the Edit option to customize this element.

 By clicking on the Paragraph Button you'll generate a preset <p> paragraph that will appear on your landing page.
 The Paragraph looks like this:

 Don't get too carried away by adding so much text on a page that your visitors don't want to read it.

 Changing the Font Type

 We have preloaded 40 of the most popular Google web fonts for you to choose from.
-Access the font settings by clicking on this button found within the main page settings drop-down:
+Access the font settings by clicking on the "Font" button found on the right Sidebar:

 You can also choose a custom font setup by using the Google font and the Typekit font drop-downs.
 Here you can choose which font you want to use for headlines and which one you want to use for paragraphs.
 You can also adjust the default font attributes from this menu.

 Why do we only allow two font types?

 We've chosen to implement this limitation in an effort to help you maintain web design standards.
 There is almost never a good reason to use more than two font family types on a landing page design.

 Your users will have a more professional and simplified experience when they land on your page.
 For the best results, make sure to use both the headline and paragraph elements appropriately.